 La Pared is the next beach heading east — this beach runs along the road (separated from the road by a wall — that’s how the beach got its name).

 On the western end, it is a narrow stretch of sand and a grassy area with palm trees where you can set up your beach stuff and enjoy the shade, the view and water.
 This is where many locals just park and enjoy a snack, a drink and few minutes of nature’s beauty before going on with their day.
 As you go east, The Wall (La Pared) starts and you will see the surfers enjoying the waves.
 And again, families were playing in the waves with their boogie boards but they were staying closer to the shoreline to enjoy the smaller waves.
 Watch for rip currents!

 This La Pared area was a kind of depressed area that, in recent years, is starting to make a come back.
 There are a few new restaurants starting up along with the surf shops.
-There is a new beach-front place Boardriders Rum Shack that has just about everything you could want — food, drinks, rentals of surf boards & snorkel gear, live music, Sunday brunch, and even an instructor for surfing and paddle boarding lessons.

 The area is generally safe, though it looks a bit ragged around the edges.
 Note — get a map and you’ll notice that many of the streets in downtown Luquillo are one way once you get into the main town square area.

 The easiest way to get there is to turn off of Route 3 at the light for downtown Luquillo (by the Playa Azul condo towers Int 193 at km 36.3), turn right, and continue until you hit the town square.
 The ocean will be to your left, but because of the one-way roads, you’ll have to turn right followed by a couple lefts to get around the square and head toward the water.
 There is plenty of (free) parking road, or in the lot on the corner for $3.